idea-fasoc/OpenFASOC/README.md

 cd OpenFASOC/generators/temp-sense-gen
 ```

 3. Modify the test.json or the targets in Makefile based on the requirements, then run the flow.
-The **sky130hd_temp** target generates a tempsensor macro, the **sky130hd_temp_full** target runs the full mode and finishes macro generation + simulations.
+The **sky130hd_temp** target generates a temp sensor macro, the **sky130hd_temp_full** target runs the full mode and finishes macro generation + simulations.

 ```
 make sky130hd_temp